jonstuebe/website-next/posts/nextjs-vite-and-the-future.md

 In different research phases I've picked up [Next.js](https://nextjs.org/) and have tried making it the foundation of our projects.
 But as many of you know, tooling is hard.
 We have a component library written in typescript to think about.
 Utility packages, hook packages.
 But after a lot of struggling and frustration I ended up getting it working (or so I thought).

 What I noticed was spikes of memory usage that kept growing over time to where the dev server would eventually spit out a v8 memory error and quit.
 I tried diagnosing it and found myself down a rabbit hole of how the guts of Next.js work.
-What I found was disturbingly complicated.
-I mean knew building a SSR meta-framework on top of React would be complicated, but oh I didn't realize how difficult.
+As I dug, I found that Next.js is a labyrinth of configs, plugins, and abstracted magic.
+I mean knew building a SSR meta-framework on top of React would be complicated, but oh I didn't realize how much.

-I found tons of custom webpack loaders, aliases, babel plugins, etc. Each of them making me more confused on how this is even remotely "stable".
+I found tons of custom webpack loaders, aliases, babel plugins, etc. Each of them making me more confused on how we don't have more memory leaks and issues.
 I say that with love to the whole vercel org and all of the hard work they doing.
 Honestly, Next.js is a great product that works really well for lots of situtations.

 However, I personally found that if you want to use it with a lot of customizations, which most larger apps end up needing, you end up with a monstrosity of a config with hundreds of dependencies that you need to worry about all playing with each other.